filobot/docs-rewrite/topics/cloudflare.md

 - **Individual or specific** (API): They are different for each endpoint and restrictive in the short term.
 Exceeding these ratelimits doesn't result in a Cloudflare ban.
 - **Global or common** (Generic): They are the same for each endpoint and restrictive in the long term.
 Exceeding these ratelimits does result in a Cloudflare ban.

 Respect the ratelimits regardless of what they are.
-The API isn't publicly accessible, so we don't expect you to use it, but if you do, check the "X-RateLimit" headers to make sure you respect the rate limits.
+The API isn't publicly accessible, so we don't expect you to use it, but if you do, check the `X-RateLimit` headers to make sure you respect the rate limits.

 > If you repeatedly receive a **429 errors**, there is a good chance that a Cloudflare ban will be issued.
 If it happens frequently you'll receive a permanent Cloudflare ban.
 > .{is-danger}